bkcasan/cc2-1b-4Handsome-I_WISH_I_WAS_DREAMING/README.md

 5.Run

-FINAL FILE IS IN THE pokemon gotta file :)
+FINAL FILE IS IN THE pokemon gotta folder :)